dgryski/go-perfbook/performance.md

 * Rearrange your data

-  Eliminate padding.
+  Eliminate structure padding.
 Remove extra fields.
+Use a smaller data type.

 * Change to a slower data structure